 Hashimotos Autoimmune Thyroiditis: Eating for Health Applications for Recovery

-In most cases, little attention is paid to the causes or contributing factors that drive auto-immune conditions.
+In most cases, little attention is paid to the causes or contributing factors that drive autoimmune conditions.
 Autoimmunity is most easily understood as a “hyper-immune” state.
-With conditions as diverse as multiple sclerosis, lupus, rheumatoid arthritis, scleroderma and even some forms of diabetes, the confluence of stress, toxicity, trauma and mal-nutrition, with an element of genetic susceptibility, promotes aggressive immune function that destroys sensitive body tissue.
+With conditions as diverse as multiple sclerosis, lupus, rheumatoid arthritis, scleroderma, and even some forms of diabetes, the confluence of stress, toxicity, trauma, and poor nutrition, with an element of genetic susceptibility, promotes aggressive immune function that destroys sensitive body tissue.

-Merely suppressing the immune system is not sufficient to reverse the onslaught of inflammation, degeneration and loss of both tissue structure and function that occurs with autoimmunity.
-The Eating for Health (Bauman, 2007) approach – with its emphasis on alternating a cleansing, detoxifying diet with a reparative, building diet – is the natural way to tease out the pathological elements that are driving excessive immune response.
-A variety of metabolic, functional laboratory tests are advised, to identify offending antigenic (immune arousing) substances for which a specific integrative diet, supplement and lifestyle program can be devised.
+Merely suppressing the immune system is not sufficient to reverse the onslaught of inflammation, degeneration, and loss of both tissue structure and function that occurs with autoimmunity.
+The Eating for Health approach, with its emphasis on alternating a cleansing, detoxifying diet with a reparative, building diet, is the natural way to tease out the pathological elements that are driving excessive immune response.
+A variety of metabolic, functional laboratory tests are advised, to identify offending antigenic (immune arousing) substances for which a specific integrative diet, supplement, and lifestyle program can be devised.
 Initially, natural and medical approaches offer the highest level of care.
 In time, as a person heals, he or she can look forward to being less rigid and rigorous in application of these strategies.

 This article focuses on what happens when the thyroid or its hormones get targeted for a persistent immune attack.
 Alongside the obesity epidemic, the incidence of hypothyroidism appears to be escalating wildly, and since low thyroid function generally causes weight gain, the two are often intimately connected.
-While the rise in obesity is obvious to anyone with visual acuity, low thyroid function is not so generally apparent, nor is it diagnosed easily by most doctors in its sub-clinical stage.
-For this reason it is important for consumers, nutrition professionals and healthcare practitioners to learn to recognize its symptoms and manifestations.
-Hypothyroid, left untreated, can contribute to unwanted weight gain and create a host of debilitating symptoms that, if untreated, lead to serious health problems.
+While the rise in obesity is obvious to anyone with visual acuity, low thyroid function is not so generally apparent, nor is it diagnosed easily by most doctors in its subclinical stage.
+For this reason it is important for consumers, nutrition professionals, and healthcare practitioners to learn to recognize its symptoms and manifestations.
+Hypothyroid, left untreated, can contribute to unwanted weight gain and create a host of debilitating symptoms that can lead to serious health problems.

 What It Is